bayer-science-for-a-better-life/topefind-public/README.md

 where paratope prediction plays an essential role.
 Given the antibody's sequence, predicting the paratope means finding the specific amino acids that bind to its target.
-This repository provides the necessary tools to generate insights into paratope prediction, ultimately guiding model development towards a faster and better development of therapeutics.
+This repository provides the necessary tools to generate insights into paratope prediction, ultimately guiding model development towards a faster and better production of therapeutics.